Frequently Asked Questions for Friends & Family

 Are inmates allowed to go to their outside work detail?

-Yes.
-Any offender being released from GDC custody will undergo a screening for COVID-19 symptoms, to include temporal temperature check.
-If the offender exhibits symptoms of COVID-19, the GDC will notify the local Department of Public Health of the county to which the offender is being released, who will then provide guidance to the individual for follow-up.
+Any offender being released from GDC custody will undergo a screening for COVID-19 symptoms, to include temperature check.
+If the offender exhibits symptoms of COVID-19, the GDC will notify the local Department of Public Health of the county to which the offender is being released.
+If the offender has been vaccinated, he/she will receive their vaccination card.